CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

-Student Members are not eligible to serve in Executive or Committee Chairperson position, and do not have voting privileges, but may serve on Committees of the Association.
+Student Members must submit proof of registration for each year of Membership.
+Student Members are not eligible to serve in an Executive or Committee Chairperson position, and do not have voting privileges, but may serve on Committees of the Association.

 Honorary Lifetime Membership:

 Honorary Lifetime Membership may be conferred on persons who are considered to have made outstanding contributions to the field of Human Resources Management.
-Nominations for this honour may be made by any Regular Member, with the decision resting with the Provincial Council.
+Nominations for this honour may be made by any Regular Member, with the decision resting with the Provincial Board.
 Honorary Lifetime Members have voting privileges and may hold Executive Office, but do not pay any Association Membership fees.

 Retired Members shall be former CPHR or Regular Members who declare that they are no longer active in the profession of human resources.
-Retired Members shall carry the same rights and privileges as a Regular Member, including the right to vote at meetings of members and to hold elected office, except where CPHR Membership is required.
+Retired Members shall carry the same rights and privileges as a Regular Member, including the right to vote at meetings of members and to hold elected office, except where the CPHR designation is required.

-- Establishing and maintaining professional standards for Human Resources professionals in New Brunswick,
+Establishing and maintaining professional standards for Human Resources professionals in New Brunswick,

-- Providing opportunities for Association Members to meet and exchange knowledge,
+Providing opportunities for Association Members to meet and exchange knowledge,

-- Promoting the public awareness of the human resources field and profession, and
+Promoting the public awareness of the human resources field and profession, and